UM atUM [S05-ep01]: Teaching Mathematics: The Challenge of Meaning

-In the second part, *A l’UM la science* heads back to the university hallways, and we set up our microphones right outside the chemistry lab.
-We’re staying on topic, since Jean-Yves Winum and Sébastien Filhol are both chemistry professors and members of the physics and chemistry group at IRES, the research institute for science education.
+In the second part, *AUM takes us back to the university hallways, and we set up our microphones behind the door to the chemistry lab.
+We’re staying on topic, since Jean-Yves Winum and Sébastien Filhol are both chemistry professors and members of the physical chemistry group at IRES, the research institute for science education.
 They show us the chemistry kits developed by IRES.

 Co-production: Divergence FM / University of Montpellier